sandulat/sandulat/content/blog/validating-laravel-vapor-uploads/index.md

 ---
-title: Validating Laravel Vapor File Uploads
+title: Validating Laravel Vapor file uploads
 date: '2020-02-27'
 description: In this post you'll find out to how to define a reusable validation rule for direct S3 file uploads.
+featuredImage: featured-image.png
 ---

 In Laravel apps running on Vapor, users upload files directly to S3, after which the stored file path is sent to our API.
 Before moving out the files from the `tmp` folder, we have to make sure that: